ldgaetano/0KnowledgeSim/README.md

 # 0KnowledgeSim

-Web-based simuluation of the 2-prover and 2-verifier zero-knowledge protocol.
+Web-based simulation of the 2-prover and 2-verifier zero-knowledge protocol.

 ## Table of Contents